Call Us

 It’s important to understand that codeine misuse can easily evolve into codeine addiction.
 What may begin as occasional misuse (such as taking slightly higher doses than prescribed) can become a habit.
 Over time, codeine use might not be about pain management anymore and instead becomes a crutch for coping with stress or emotional upset.

-As tolerance to codeine increases and physical dependence takes place as it affects the brain circuitry, you’ll need higher doses to achieve the same effects, leading to increased misuse.
+As tolerance to codeine increases, you’ll need higher doses to achieve the same effects, leading to increased misuse.
 Eventually, it feels impossible to function normally without the drug, leading to cravings and withdrawal symptoms.

 How to get help for codeine addiction

 Help for codeine addiction is available and recovery is possible.
-Options for treatment depend on a number of factors, but these could include inpatient rehab, outpatient therapy and support groups.
+Options for treatment depend on a number of factors, but these could include inpatient rehab, outpatient therapy and online support.
 It’s important to get advice and support from medical professionals who can guide you through the codeine rehabilitation process.

 To take the next step, you can speak to your GP or call the Frank helpline on 0300 123 6600 for advice on support services near you.

 Alternatively, you could contact a private provider, like Priory, directly.
 At Priory, we offer world-class treatment for substance addictions, including codeine.
 Our expert team is dedicated to helping you every step of the way towards overcoming your addiction and returning to the healthy and fulfilling life you deserve.
-We offer intensive codeine addiction rehab throughout our nationwide network of hospitals and wellbeing centres, helping you regain control of your life.
+We offer a range of codeine addiction treatment options across our network of UK centres, designed to support your recovery in a way that suits your individual needs and circumstances.

 Codeine rehabilitation and recovery